The Only Exercise Equipment Anyone Needs

 However, once I warmed up I initiated my regular routine and was able to cut the reps by more then half with a real serious burn.

 Definitely took the workout to another level!
-Thanks for reminding me to take it easy and not get hurt.
+Thanks for reminding me to calm down and not get hurt.

 They Work Great!